Design Your Issue

 Back to Top

 App Studio Layout

 QuarkXPress can automatically create a separate layout for each device and orientation combination you choose.
 The page count and page sequence are maintained dynamically across all of the layouts.
-App Studio also supports page stacks, which allow you to organise an article or section of your publication as vertically ‘stacked’ pages.
+App Studio also supports page stacks, which allow you to organize an article or section of your publication as vertically ‘stacked’ pages.

-One-click Synchronised Content
+One-click Synchronized Content

 Enhance your images with pan and zoom effects, add captions and interactive actions, and enable your readers to view layout images in full screen.
-Customise the crop of the image in the box differently to the full screen display.
+Customize the crop of the image in the box differently to the full screen display.

 Choose from simple slideshows, slideshows with thumbnails or — for ultimate control — build a layout slideshow that uses the full design and layout capabilities of QuarkXPress.
-Customise the timing and effects as well as the slide show crops to make your slideshows unique.
+Customize the timing and effects as well as the slide show crops to make your slideshows unique.

 Movies and Audio

 Add movies or audio players to your issue files with auto-generated player controls.
 Choose options for auto play, full screen, and animations.
 Supports embedded movies and audio as well streaming media from Web URLs.

 Create a vertical or horizontal scrollable layout within a page so readers can consume the content without having to move between pages.
 The scrollable layout can include any design elements from QuarkXPress, including interactive elements such as videos and slide shows.
 Customize the scrollable area with fade and scrollbar options and use scroll markers for the ultimate in interactivity.